-100% Local Honey harvested exclusively from the Knotweed nectar
+100% local honey, harvested exclusively from Knotweed nectar

-Knotweed is a invasive plant species that flowers late August – early September during a time that nothing else is flowering in Northern NJ.
-This allows us at HarBee to single out and provide you with honey that is exclusively from the knotweed plant.
+Knotweed is an invasive plant species that flowers from late August until early September during a time when nothing else is flowering in Northern NJ.
+During this time, knotweed acts as the bees’ sole source of nectar, allowing us at HarBee to provide you with honey sourced exclusively from the knotweed plant.

-knotweed honey is defiantly the most flavorful honey that we know of.
-Can be described as having a slight licorice flavor that accompanies the classical honey flavor.
+Knotweed honey is intensely flavorful.
+It can be described as having a slight licorice taste accompanying the classical honey flavor.

-Knotweed honey can be used for all the typical wild flower honey, but many use it to highlight the unique flavor.
+Knotweed honey can be used for all of the same purposes as wildflower honey, but many use it to highlight its unique flavor.
 Founder Pat Harrison makes a killer sweet potato and Invasion honey.

 The “Invasion” Plant FAQ

-Is this contributing to the problem though pollination?
-It is hard to know if the honey bees that we are managing allows know weed to sped more through the service of population and even if it was there is little we can do.
-The only thing would be to move the bees out of the area during the bloom but that would make little sense since there are hundreds of invasive plant species.
+Is this contributing to the invasive-species problem though pollination?
+It is unlikely that our honeybees enable knotweed to spread more through their pollination services, and even if they do, there is little that we can do.
+Our only option would be to isolate the bees from knotweed by moving them to a different area, but this would make little sense since most areas contain different invasive plant species.

 So is knotweed a good thing?
-No not at all.
-We feel that beekeepers are the only people that are benefiting from the introduction of this plant.
-The beekeeper and the ecologist in founder Pat Harrison struggles the time of year the bees look so good because of knotweed.
+No, not at all.
+We feel that beekeepers producing knotweed honey are the only people benefiting from the introduction of this plant.

-We would suggest removing all knotweed plants in their infant stages to not allow it to take over, but if it is August and it is flowering let us make a little Invasion honey while this year’s battle is lost.
+If you find knotweed in your area, we would encourage you to remove all plants in their infant stages to prevent them from overtaking native vegetation.
+However, if it is August and they are already flowering, let us make a little Invasion honey while this year’s battle is lost.